 11Is it possible to re-import tables from Excel if I changed table name and range inside the exported spearsheet?

 1How can I insert footnotes?

 To insert a footnote, simply click where you want to insert the footnote in the document and then click the "Add footnote" button in the formatting bar.
 The dialogue box opens where you can write the contents of the footnote.
 All footnotes are automatically numbered consecutively.

 In this case, you do not have the required user role.
-You can only insert and edit footnotes in documents that are released for revision if you have the role "Editor" or "Approver".
+You can only insert and edit footnotes in documents that are released for revision if you have the role "Suggest" or "Approver".

 You can either select a footnote in the table of contents or click on a footnote in the text.
-The dialogue box opens, where you can select the tab "Delete footnote".
+There you will see the context menu and a corresponding button to delete footnote component.